cybercongress/cybercongress/drafts/cyberlinks/cyberlink_import.md

  cyberdcli keys add private <your_key_name>
  ```

  <your_key_name> is just any random nickname you choose.
-The system will ask you to enter a passphrase, you should do this too.
+The system will ask you to enter a passphrase, you should do this.

- 3. Next type in the following command:
+ 3. Next, type in the following command:

  ```bash
  cyberdcli keys list
  ```

  This will return your cyber address (under the name you picked earlier).
-Copy the `cyber` address
+Copy the `cyber` address.

- 4. Now go to the ` All my cyberlinks were done using the CLI` of this document and do steps 1 - 6.
+ 4. Go to the ` All my cyberlinks were done using the CLI` section of this document and do steps 1 - 6.